Sukhoi Su-30MKI: Origins and acquisition

 In 2007, another order of 40 Su-30MKIs was placed.
 In 2009, the planned fleet strength was to be 230 aircraft.
 In 2008, Samtel HAL Display Systems (SHDS), a joint venture between Samtel Display Systems and HAL, won a contract to develop and manufacture multi-function avionics displays for the MKI.
 A helmet mounted display, Topsight-I, based on technology from Thales and developed by SHDS will be integrated on the Su-30MKI in the next upgrade.
 In March 2010, it was reported that India and Russia were discussing a contract for 42 more Su-30MKIs.
 In June 2010, it was reported that the Cabinet Committee on Security had cleared the ₹15000 crore deal and that the 42 aircraft would be in service by 2018.

 By August 2010, the cost increased to $4.3 billion or $102 million each.
 This increased unit cost compared to the previous unit cost of $40 million in 2007, has led to the rumours that these latest order of 42 Su-30MKIs are for the Strategic Forces Command (SFC) and these aircraft will be optimised and hardwired for nuclear weapons delivery.
 The SFC had previously submitted a proposal to the Indian Defence Ministry for setting up two dedicated squadrons of fighters consisting of 40 aircraft capable of delivering nuclear weapons.

 HAL expected that indigenisation of the Su-30MKI programme would be completed by 2010; V. Balakrishnan, general manager of the Aircraft Manufacturing Division stated that "HAL will achieve 100 per cent indigenisation of the Sukhoi aircraft – from the production of raw materials to the final plane assembly".
 As of 2017, HAL manufactures more than 80% of the aircraft.
 On 11 October 2012, the Indian Government confirmed plans to buy another 42 Su-30MKI aircraft.
 On 24 December 2012, India ordered assembly kits for 42 Su-30MKIs by signing a deal during President Putin's visit to India.
 This increases India's order total to 272 Su-30MKIs.

+As of 2024, the IAF has received a total of 272 units of Su-30MKI, with phased orders of 50 units directly imported followed by orders of 140 units in December 2000, 40 in March 2007 and 42 in December 2012.

 In June 2018, India has reportedly decided not to order any further Su-30s as they feel its cost of maintenance is very high compared to Western aircraft.